 - Schedule a haircut two weeks before the court appearance.

 - Look neatly groomed.
-If long, tie it back.
+If your hair is long, tie it back.
 No hairnets, rollers or combs.

 - Brush your teeth and use mouthwash.